-Comment: The Former Soviet Union saw a sharp decline in oil production in the late 1980s and early 1990s.
+Comment: The Former Soviet Union (FSU) saw a sharp decline in oil production in the late 1980s and early 1990s.
 With the adoption of modern extraction methods, they have been able to increase production again.
-There have even been some more recent discoveries brought on line.
+There have also been some recent discoveries brought on line.